widjaja0/cse15l-lab-report/week3 - lab2/week-3-lab-report-2.md

 # Part 2 - SSH
 In this part of the lab, we use the ls command in a terminal to demonstrate our usage and understanding of SSH.

-> The absolute path to the private key for your SSH key for logging into ieng6 (on your computer, an EdStem workspace, or on the home directory of the lab computer)
+> The absolute path to the private key for my SSH key for logging into ieng6 *(on my computer)*.
 LINK
 <br>

-> The absolute path to the public key for your SSH key for logging into ieng6 (this is the one you copied to your account on ieng6, so it should be a path on ieng6's file system)
+> The absolute path to the public key for my SSH key for logging into ieng6 *(on ieng6)*.
 LINK
 <br>

-> A terminal interaction where you log into your ieng6 account without being asked for a password.
+> A terminal interaction where I log into my ieng6 account without being asked for a password *(on my computer)*.
 LINK
 <br>